What is drop shipping and how it works in Australia?

 Drop shipping is a fulfilment model that is very commonly used in eCommerce.
-A drop shipping business allows you to order small lots of products from manufacturers or wholesaler dropshippers who then ship them directly to your customers.
+A drop shipping business allows you to order small lots of products from manufacturers or wholesale drop shippers who then send those products directly to your customers, while labeling the delivery as if it came from your business.
 This model is convenient for small businesses that do not have sufficient resources to build large fulfilment warehouses where they can stock products to sell to their customers.
 Some of the major benefits of running a drop shipping business include:

-- Lower Capital Requirements: You do not need to spend thousands of dollars to purchase large stocks of products since you only need to purchase a product when a customer places their order.
+- Lower Capital Requirements: You do not need to spend thousands of dollars to purchase large quantity of stock since you only need to purchase a product when a customer places their order.

-- Wider Product Selection: Since you do not tie up your available capital with specific products, you are able to offer your customers a wider selection of products.
+- Wider Product Selection: Since you do not need to tie up your available capital with specific products, you are able to offer your customers a wider selection of products.

 - High Scalability: Scaling a drop shipping business is much easier compared to scaling a traditional retail business.

 Requirements for Australian DropshippersThe first, and often the hardest step when starting a dropshipping business in Australia or anywhere in the world for that matter is to identify a suitable dropship supplier.
 There are several ways you can go about this though:

 - Contact the Manufacturer Directly: If you have already identified the kind of product(s) you would like to sell, you can contact the

 manufacturer directly and they might point you to several authorised distributors.
 Once you get in touch with the distributors, ask them if they would be willing to drop ship the product(s) for you.

 - Search on Google: You can also land some good drop shipping prospects by searching on the Internet.
 You, however, have to dig deep because many manufacturers and wholesalers are not known to be particularly keen on SEO.
 You might have to dig through 5-10 pages of mostly irrelevant or even spammy listings before you come across what you need.